 Rules for foreign women and local women do differ at times.
-For example, foreign women no longer have to wear abayas in Saudi Arabia, but local women do.
+For example, foreign women no longer have to wear abayas, but local women do.

 In general, foreign women enjoy more freedom than their Saudi counterparts.
 Because the Kingdom hopes to attract more foreign tourists of a diverse nature, foreign women are likely to be given more leeway if caught… but many of the rules still apply.
 Tread carefully.